dvd940/RepData_PeerAssessment2/storm.data.analysis.md

 ## [1] 0 5
 ```

-The quantity of these ambiguous characters is negligible and hence they as well as blanks are set to 0 for the purposes of this report.
+However, in the filtered set the quantity of these ambiguous characters is zero and hence they as well as blanks are set to 0 for the purposes of this report.

 ```r